Open offices seem great — until you work in one - The Boston Globe

 Inspiration for flex space meant to support activity-based working

 If activity-based working is the cure to the open office, your office needs thoughtful design with employee needs at the center of it.
-Otherwise, you’ll be another headline on the first page of Google.
-Here are some flex space design ideas to provide employees with, in addition to the traditional desk and conference room:
+Otherwise, you'll be another headline on the first page of Google.
+Here are some flex space design ideas to provide employees with to match their workplace activity, in addition to the traditional desk and conference room: